-State and federal law require a student to be expelled from the regular classroom for a period of at least one calendar year for bringing a firearm, as defined by Federal law, to school.
+State and federal law require a student to be expelled from the regular classroom for a period of at least one calendar year for bringing a firearm to school, as defined by Federal law when the offense occurs on school property or while attending a school-sponsored or school-related activity on or off school property.
 However, the Superintendent or other appropriate administrator may modify the length of the expulsion on a case-by-case basis.
-The District may provide services to an expelled student who is older than ten years of age in a DAEP.
+"Firearm" under federal law includes: